mapattacker/datascience/reinforcement.rst

-Markov Decision Problem
+Markov Decision Process
 ************************

-Reinforcement learning helps to solve Markov Decision Problems (MDP).
+Reinforcement learning helps to solve Markov Decision Process (MDP).
 The core problem of MDPs is to find a "policy" for the decision maker: a function π that specifies the action π(s) that the decision maker will choose when in state s.
-The diagram illustrate the Markov Decision Problem.
+The diagram illustrate the Markov Decision Process.

 .. figure:: images/reinforce1.png
     :width: 400px